hashbang/hashbang/abuse/signup.md

 over-average legitimate behavior).

-#### Privacy concerns
+## Privacy concerns

-Implementing this requires keeping track of signup IPs and timestamps, which is a compromise on the privacy requirement (2).
+Implementing rate-limiting requires keeping track of signup IPs and timestamps, which is a compromise on the privacy requirement (2).

 This is mitigated by the fact that this data doesn't need to be made available to any other service than `api.hashbang.sh` (nor does it need to be part of the